 All children from Key Stage 2 are welcome to come along.
 We meet in 6SL’s classroom.
 You will need to bring your recorder with you and a folder in which to keep the sheet music.
 Mrs Lockett organises this tuneful bunch!

-This club is open to Year 6 girls.
-Mrs Roberts organises the training sessions which are held on Friday lunchtimes.
+This club is open to Year 5 and 6 girls.
+Mrs Roberts organises the training sessions which are held on Wednesday after school.
 Pupils who attend regularly may be chosen to represent the school and play against other schools during the year.

 One of our outside providers, LMA, organise the Year 1 and 2 Multi-sports session on a Monday after school.

-Year 2 pupils are invited to come along and improve their gymnastic skills in a range of activities, organised by ASM on a Tuesday after school.
+Reception pupils are invited to come along and improve their skills in a range of sporting activities, organised by ASM on a Tuesday after school.

 Story Club takes place every Wednesday lunchtime in the school library and is organised and run by Mr Lindblad.
 It is open to Year 1 pupils who can listen to and participate in stories read by the adults.
 The children are encouraged to use props to assist with the story and also have the opportunity to look at and read books from the school library.

-LMA will be running after school football for Year 3 and 4 pupils on a Wednesday after school.
+LMA will be running an after school rounders club for Year 3 and 4 pupils on a Wednesday.

-Year 3 and 4 pupils are invited to come along on a Thursday after school to brush up on their Dodge ball skills with coaching from Bee Active.
+Year 5 and 6 pupils are invited to come along on a Thursday after school to learn all about the game of golf with coaching from Bee Active.

 Pupils from Years 3 -6 can stay after school on a Friday for a Multi-sports session with staff from LMA.